 I am a researcher in Interaction Design.
 I enjoy building new interactive devices and understanding the experience of using those devices.
-Currently, I have a special interests in both Virtual Reality and Smart Clothing.
+Currently, I have a special interests in Haptics for Extended Reality and Smart Clothing for Muscle Control.

-I describe myself as a future technologist and pursue technology-first human-computer interaction - revealing and exploring novel tech that may later provide solutions to human-centered problems.
+As a researcher, I describe myself as a future technologist and pursue technology-first human-computer interaction - revealing and exploring novel tech that may later provide solutions to human-centered problems.
+My research has inspired new features in smartphones from Google and Samsung, and has been featured in various news outlets (including Wired, the Economist, Hackaday, Fast Company, and the Guardian).
 I am always happy to chat about new and emerging technologies and how they may present opportunities.

 Haptics for VR